-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent MED1240 Electronic Health Records 4 30 20 0 20 INT1100
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite /Concurrent MED1240 Electronic Health 4 30 20 0 20 INT1100 P 2 0 0 1 76 Records

 This course contains real-life examples of how electronic health record systems are being used to improve healthcare and how they might be used in the future.
 In this course, students discuss common issues often arising during the conversion of paper to electronic health records.
 Students will also explore issues of security and patient privacy as pertained to EHR systems.
 Students will learn how to enter data into an EMR through hands-on assignments utilizing electronic simulations.
 The course will also focus on both the electronic health record and the administrative procedures used.